 Mislabeling happens in two directions.
 There are those externally who tell us who we will, should or must be (or who we will, should or must NOT be), and there are our own internal expectations of who we are and what we need.
 If something goes wrong right here, at the first step of boundary work, we’ve got problems.

-This takes us directly back to several dynamics I’ve blogged about—expectations, stories, saying yes and no, and pleasing people among them.
-My experience in my own western middle class culture has been painful pressure to be who I’m expected to be, not who I really am.
-If this can happen to me, a straight, white, average-looking, average-sized, able-bodied, unambiguous female, then I know there are hundreds of thousands of people out there who are being systematically emotionally and spiritually maimed in ways I can’t begin to fathom.
+This takes us directly back to several dynamics I’ve posted about — expectations, stories, saying yes and no, and pleasing people among them.
+My experience in my own western middle-class culture has been painful pressure to be who I’m expected to be, not who I really am.
+If this can happen to me, a straight, white, average-looking, average-sized, able-bodied, unambiguous female, then I know hundreds of thousands of people out there are being systematically emotionally and spiritually maimed in ways I can’t begin to fathom.

 As cruel as it is, the external pressure we feel to be other than we are is not the most damaging thing.
 The most damaging piece is what we do internally to ourselves.
 I can spend my whole life with my fingers in my ears and my eyes squinched shut saying I’m peanut butter, but I’ll always be strawberry jam.
 Other people will know it.
 I’ll know it.
 Nothing will ever work for me because I’m in the world trying to be something I’m not.
 I won’t find my people.
 I won’t find my place.
 I won’t figure out and make my contribution.
 I won’t have effective boundaries.
 I won’t be happy.

 Not only that, but my inability to manage and maintain effective boundaries affects everyone around me.
 If my jar is cracked or broken, strawberry jam is going to ooze out onto the shelf.
 It’ll make a mess.
 It’ll attract pests and predators.
 It’ll be wasted and it will impoverish the peanut butter, the toast, the butter and whatever else might have connected with me as strawberry jam.